aderixon/talktalk/README.md

 during call on 13th).
 Passed to Billing team who escalated the issue; told that an email would be sent in the next 24-48 hours with an activation date.
 Updated mobile number on contact details for future reference.

+* 19th Jan: @talktalkcare told me that my order was still showing as delayed because Openreach were unable to complete the installation.
+TT Case Manager will contact me on 21st with an update.
+(Note that this is almost word for word a repeat of information last given on 6th.)

 ## Costs so far